tishyakhanna97/trust-and-safety-assign3/assign3_files/README.md

 ## Overview

-This [GitHub repository]([https://github.com/tishyakhanna97/trust-and-safety-assign3](https://github.com/tishyakhanna97/trust-and-safety-assign3/tree/main/assign3_files)) implements a modular pipeline for detecting donation-related posts on Bluesky and assessing payment endpoints for potential scam risks.
+This [GitHub repository](https://github.com/tishyakhanna97/trust-and-safety-assign3) implements a modular pipeline for detecting donation-related posts on Bluesky and assessing payment endpoints for potential scam risks.
 The system consists of four main modules: (1) Donation Intent Classifier, (2) Endpoint Extractor, (3) Org/Account Verifier, and (4) Label Assembler.
 The pipeline ingests post URLs, extracts relevant signals, verifies account and endpoint trustworthiness, and outputs structured labels, including a final scam-risk assessment.

 ## Repository Contents

+All the required files are placed under the `assign_3` folder:

 * `policy_proposal_labeler.py`:
 Main executable script containing the full labeling pipeline implementation.
 This file includes all four modules, the helper functions for interacting with the Bluesky API, and the command-line interface (CLI) for running evaluations or applying labels.